ilbers/isar/RECIPE-API-CHANGELOG.md

 ${S} can now be used for checking out sources without being linked implicitly with ${D} which needs to be filled explicitly in do_install as before.

+### Remove ISARROOT from bitbake environment

+ISARROOT variable is now removed from the bitbake environment.
+It is unset after the initial setup.
+It is replaced with dedicated variables like BITBAKEDIR, SCRIPTSDIR and TESTSUITEDIR.